AhlamNAJAH/AhlamNAJAH/README.md

 i stand for quality , innovation and building useful products with a focus on the human using the product . i'm a proactive, confident and communicatively strong person always looking ahead in the future.

-- 📫 You can find me on the following social media platforms or send me an email: ahlamahlam1390@gmail.com

 <!---
 AhlamNAJAH/AhlamNAJAH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.